Gordon-Beeming/Free-Short-Keys/README.md

 *Please note that because this is still in BETA there are some rough edges*

-- Some keys used for the prefix and suffix are not detected
+- For some applications the clipboard option does not work
 - Some known issues around interacting with Citrix sessions

 We are working on these and will publish an update when done